Priority conservation research questions for prospective students

 Blue Cranes in the Western Cape

 - How much crop damage are Blue Cranes (and other large birds) responsible for in the Swartland and Karoo agricultural regions?
-Are crop protection methods, such as the use of a non-lethal crop treatment (e.g. Anthroquinone), effective in deterring cranes?
+Are crop protection methods, such as using a non-lethal crop treatment (e.g. Anthroquinone), effective in deterring cranes?

 - What are the characteristics of roosting sites used by cranes across their range, and how sensitive are these to threats?
-How do activity patterns of cranes change around nests and how far do adults forage from nests?
-This information can help in guiding appropriate conservation action necessary to protect roost sites and limit human disturbance.
+How do activity patterns of cranes change around nests, and how far do adults forage from nests?
+This information can help guide appropriate conservation action necessary to protect roost sites and limit human disturbance.